 Stage 4 is characterized by CARS taking over SIRS, resulting in a state of relative immunosuppression.
 The individual, therefore, becomes susceptible to secondary or nosocomial infections, thus perpetuating the sepsis cascade.

-AT a cellular level, non-infectious noxious stimuli, an infectious agent or an endotoxin or exotoxin produced by an infection activates a multitude of cells including neutrophils, macrophages, mast cells, platelets, and endothelial cells.
+Stage 5 manifests in MODS with persistent dysregulation of both SIRS and CARS response.
+At a cellular level, noninfectious noxious stimuli, an infectious agent, or an endotoxin or exotoxin produced by an infection activate a multitude of cells, including neutrophils, macrophages, mast cells, platelets, and endothelial cells.

-- Activation of IL-1 and TNF alfa.
+- Activation of IL-1 and TNF alpha

-- Activation of prostaglandin and Leukotriene pathway
+- Activation of the prostaglandin and leukotriene pathway

-- Propagation of cytokine pathway
+- Propagation of the cytokine pathway

-- Alteration of coagulation causing microcirculatory abnormalities
+- Alteration of coagulation, causing microcirculatory abnormalities

 - Release of stress hormones